lechaudron-io/eslint-config-lechaudron-studio/README.md

 }
 ```

-3. When using `eslint-config-lechaudron-studio/react`, the following _devDependency_ is required: `eslint-plugin-react`
+3. When using `eslint-config-lechaudron-studio/react`, the following
+peer dependency  is also required: `eslint-plugin-react`
 ```bash
 npm i -D eslint-plugin-react
 ```